digital-fabric/uringmachine/grant-2025/journal.md

   removing pending fibers from it automatically.
 I also added checking for leaking fibers at the end of each test, so the UringMachine instance will not hold onto fibers that have terminated.

 # 2025-12-09

 - Added the Async fiber scheduler to the different benchmarks.
 Also added an SQPOLL mode to the benchmarks.
 Added a PG client benchmark.

 - Fixed some small issues in the UM fiber scheduler and in the UM low-level API implementation.

+# 2025-12-10

+- Refactored the benchmarks, abstracting away all the common code into a common class that is then used in the different benchmarks.
+I also added a test for ASync with an epoll selector.
+I'll try to find some time in the coming days to update the results in the repo.

+- Added and streamlined metrics that indicate the following:

+  - The ring size
+  - Total number of ops
+  - Total number of fiber switches
+  - Total number of waits for CQEs
+  - Current number of pending ops
+  - Current number of unsubmitted ops
+  - Current size of runqueue
+  - Current number of transient ops
+  - Current number of free ops

+  I also added some basic time measurements:

+  - Total CPU time
+  - Total time spent waiting for CQEs

+  These are off by default, but can be enabled by calling `UM#profile(true)`.
+  I'd like to do a lot more with profiling, like measuring the CPU time spent on each fiber, but I'm a bit apprehensive of the performance costs involved, as getting the `CLOCK_THREAD_CPUTIME_ID` clock is relatively slow, and then managing this for each fiber means getting and setting a couple of instance variables, which can *really* slow things down.
+On top of that, I'm not that sure this is really needed.